oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyRAVi.md

 She is a Toshiba RAV-GM301KRTP-A wall-mounted [heat pump](../../Species/Air%20Conditioners.md).
 Her name is pronounced as Toh-she-Rav-ee, where the Rav-ee is pronounced like the Ravi in *Ravioli*.

 She was born in April 25, 2021.
-She is a cisgender female (she/her).
+She is a cisgender heterosexual female (she/her).

 If skin color matters, ToshRAVi is white.